emilyswitzer/Android_Unity_3D_Gestures/README.md

 To run create a new scene and a new empty object.
 Drag the ObjectGenerator script to the empty object.

 Gestures
 Tap: Tap an object to select the object.
-To unselect the object tap the object again,  tap another object or tap the plane.
+To unselect the object tap another object or tap the plane.

 Double-tap: Double tap on the plane to reset the camera position.

-Scale: To scale an object, select the object and scale up or down.
+Scale: To scale an object, select the object and use two fingers scale up or down.
 If no object is selected the camera will zoom in/zoom out.

 Drag: To drag an object it must be selected.
 Once selected it can be dragged.
 If no object is selected the camera will be dragged instead.